Can dogs eat peaches?

 The full picture

 Peach flesh is a sweet, safe treat for dogs in small amounts — it contains vitamins A and C, plus fiber.
 The stone is the serious problem: it contains amygdalin, which releases cyanide when chewed, and it's the right size to cause intestinal blockage in medium and small dogs.
 Always remove the stone and slice the flesh.
-Avoid canned peaches in syrup (too much sugar) and skip peach cobbler, peach yogurt, and anything processed.
+Avoid tinned peaches in syrup (too much sugar) and skip peach cobbler, peach yogurt, and anything processed.
 Nectarines, apricots, and plums all carry the same stone warning.

 Risks to watch for